stephanmeesters/genelec-wake-sleep/README.md

 # Genelec Wake Sleep
 The Intelligent Signal Sensing (ISS) feature of Genelec monitors does not always work well because the audio source sends a digital clock signal that prevents sleep.
-This app can be used to trigger wake or sleep of all connected Genelec devices.
+This app can be used to trigger wake or sleep of all connected Genelec SAM monitors through the GLM network adapter.

-Based on reverse engineering work from https://github.com/markbergsma/genlc/tree/master
+Based on reverse engineering work by Mark Bergsma https://github.com/markbergsma/genlc

 ## Usage